 • 2nd layer – material that absorbs perspiration but does not allow heat to escape, such as polypropylene fleece or other synthetic fibers.

-• 3rd layer - material that traps body heat and keeps water or dampness out, such as quilted coats filled with down or a lightweight microfiber and have a waterproof outer layer.
-If the coat is not waterproof, wear a water-resistant shell or windbreaker.
-The outer layer should include provisions for ventilation to prevent the inner layers from becoming wet from sweat.
+Note: If the coat is not waterproof, wear a water-resistant shell or windbreaker.
+The outer layer should have a way to vent excess body heat (such as zippers in the armpits) to prevent the inner layers from becoming wet from sweat.
 Higher insulation values of protective clothing are required for higher wind speeds and lower temperatures in the work area.

 • Wear waterproof boots to protect your feet.
 If boots have liners, replace them when damp.

-• Wear gloves or preferably mittens to protect hands.
+• Wear gloves, or preferably mittens, to protect hands.
 Replace when damp.

-• Centers for Disease Control and Prevention National Institute for Occupational Safety and Health
+U.S. Centers for Disease Control and Prevention

 Carbon Monoxide